22.214.171.124.2 The Scale Tab

 If you are adding or removing datasets from the graph using the Plot Setup or Layer Management dialogs, you will need to select the Rescale check box in those dialogs, if you want to automatically adjust scales on data change.

 Note: If you hide/unhide a data plot the axis will not rescale automatically even though the Rescale is set to Auto.
-Set system variable @PAR to 1 to triggle auto-rescale in this case.
+Set system variable @PAR = 1 to trigger auto-rescale for such cases.

 |Fixed From - Normal To